Techtonica/curriculum/onboarding/time-management.md

 - **Stress:** Constant task-switching can create added stress.

 ##  Supplemental Materials
-There are a lot of amazing time management tips come from behavioral ADHD advice — check out these resources!
+There are a lot of amazing time management tips that come from behavioral ADHD advice — check out these resources!

 ### Helpful Readings to Consider